 What Proof Do We Have that Cats Were Domesticated?

-By looking at artifacts presented through the Smithsonian Institution, it is evident that the Egyptians were fascinated with feral cats.
+By looking at artifacts presented by the Smithsonian Institution, it is evident that the Egyptians were fascinated with feral cats.
 Discoveries have been made of hieroglyphs with cats and mummified feral cats.

-We know that cats were domesticated from the art displayed in ancient Egyptian tombs.
+We know cats were domesticated from the art displayed in ancient Egyptian tombs.
 These depictions show cats in close proximity to the humans in the hieroglyphs.
-Unlike other animals found within Egyptian paintings, cats are the most prevalent.
+Unlike other animals found in Egyptian paintings, cats are the most prevalent.

 Egyptians and their Fascination with Felines

 In Egyptian mythology, deities will take on the form of animals while protecting the community.
-It’s obvious that this civilization respected animals of all sizes, but the cat was different.
+Obviously, this civilization respected animals of all sizes, but the cat was different.
 The feral cat form is prevalent in their most loved gods and goddesses.

 Bastet: Egyptian Goddess

-The Rosicrucian Egyptian Museum devotes their research to the deities found in Egyptian mythology, one of which was a human female with the head of a cat, otherwise known as Bastet.
-The Egyptians coined her the goddess of protection, pleasure and the provider of good health, protecting her father from the feared serpent Apep during the night in the shape of a cat.
-Bastet, along with all cats found in Egypt was worshipped to keep the gods happy.
+The Rosicrucian Egyptian Museum devotes its research to the deities in Egyptian mythology, one of which was a human female with the head of a cat, otherwise known as Bastet.
+The Egyptians called her the goddess of protection, pleasure, and good health provider, protecting her father from the feared serpent Apep during the night in the shape of a cat.
+Bastet and all cats found in Egypt were worshipped to keep the gods happy.